dcavar/fle/README.md

 language sentences using grammars written in the [LFG].
 It is mainly developed using [C++11] or newer [C++] language specifications.

+## Introduction

+The main contribution in this code collection is the definition of the Xerox Linguistic Environment (XLE) grammar formalism.
+The different grammar parts and formalisms have been mostly completely defined using [BNFC].
+You can use [BNFC] to generate the parser code for the grammar files and formalisms.
+Any code target that [BNFC] supports can be generated, that is in particular C++, Haskell, Java, C#, etc.

+If anybody is interested in taking this on to generate parsers and help with the project to make all old XLE grammars sustainable in an open and free parser environment, please let me know.

+A lot of work went into this project, numerous contributors have helped with the environment and testing the formalisms.

 ## Build and Install